 3. Children react better to praise and high expectations.

-Refuting Spock's Statements
+Refuting Spock’s Statements (My Response in 2008)

 Responding to Dr. Spock isn’t the goal here, but let’s briefly answer these statements so we can continue moving forward.

 1. Spanking doesn’t have to be a replacement for instruction.
 To refute spanking on those grounds is to address a non-issue.
 Perhaps some parents ignore teaching and instructing their children.
 That, however, does NOT make spanking responsible for this decision.
 Baby and bathwater, people.
 Stick to the issue.
 What about instructing your children AND spanking when necessary?

 2. Spanking can have this affect on a child if the child’s heart is not tended.
 Cruel punishment of any kind will breed resentment, and a rebellious heart WILL look forward to the future when he/she has grown large enough to defend himself/herself.
 Again, this is an argument against the abuse of spanking, not the correct use.

 3. Children do in fact react well to praise and high expectations.
 The missing element in both Spock’s and the AAP’s positions is that of training.
 If you train your child as a baby to obey and focus on disciplining a child toward good behavior rather than only punishing bad behavior, you are much more likely to produce a well-balanced person.

 So Is Spanking Still Necessary?
 (My Response in 2015)